DarkGeekMS/ApeX-Server/public/docs/source/index.md

 Control the user interaction with other users
 <!-- START_1a7af546cd175bbafae3c156085b8064 -->
-## Block.
+## block

-Block a user, so he can't send private messages or see the blocked user posts or comments.
+Block a user, so he can&#039;t send private messages or see the blocked user posts or comments.

 Success Cases :
 1) return true to ensure that the user is blocked successfully. failure Cases: